Strom Law Firm Columbia SC

 What Is Sexual Abuse?

 Sexual abuse describes sexual behavior committed toward a person, especially minors, without their consent.
 If someone forces another person into sexual interactions or performs sexual acts without consent, particularly over some time, this is considered sexual abuse.
+Child sexual abuse often involves exploitation of a child and a power imbalance between an adult and a minor.
+The victim’s age can affect the legal classification and severity of the crime.

 Common instances of sexual abuse include: